kungfuai/apr2025-austin-forum-workshop/README.md

 # apr2025-austin-forum-workshop

-Demonstrate the power of code gen tools
+- Demonstrate the power of code gen tools.

+- Clone this repo to follow along.